Blood can flow from the nose for many reasons, most of which are not serious. Moreover, the amount of blood lost from most nosebleeds is quite minor.

 Saline nose drops or a humidifier for the home can keep the lining of the nose soft and moist.

-Some find added relief by applying Vaseline, using a cotton swab, to the inner surfaces of the nostrils.
+Some find added relief by applying something like Vaseline, using a cotton swab, to the inner surfaces of the nostrils.

 Decreasing nose-picking, sneezing, and nasal congestion can also prevent some nosebleeds.